saicharan2603/AppliedDataScienceCapstone/README.md

 This project is focused on building a machine learning model to predict if the SpaceX Falcon 9 first stage will land successfully.

 ## Summary
-– First stage accounts for about 75 percent of the total vehicle cost.
-So A successful Landing saves approximately $27.5 million and increases the gross margin from 40% to 77%, and the same rocket can be used for dozens of time or more.
+* First stage accounts for 75% of total vehicle costs.
+Substantial savings of $27.5 million can be achieved through successful landings, elevating gross margin from 40% to 77%.
+Demonstrated reusability with multi‑launch capabilities.
-– The Data was collected from an API and we did Web scraping from Wikipedia by using Beautiful Soup library.
+* Curated and analyzed data from diverse sources, employing API integration and web scraping (Beautiful Soup) for efficient data collection.
+Utilized SQL and
-– Did Data Wrangling and Exploratory Data Analysis (EDA) using SQL and Matplotlib to find some patterns in the data and determine what would be the label for training supervised models, and performed Feature Engineering.
+Matplotlib for Data Wrangling, EDA, and Feature Engineering, unveiling valuable insights.
-– Built an Interactive Dashboard to visualize/analyze launch records interactively with Plotly Dash.
-Then built an interactive map to analyze the launch site proximity with Folium.
+* Engineered an Interactive Dashboard using Plotly Dash, providing an intuitive interface to explore launch records.
+Crafted a geographical map using Folium to assess launch site proximity, enhancing decision‑making.
-– Applied 5 Machine learning models such as Logistic Regression, KNN, SVM, Decision Tree and Random Forest to predict if the launch will be successful or not.
-Also Submitted a PPT of my whole work
+* Applied 5 distinct Machine Learning models including Logistic Regression, KNN, SVM, Decision Tree, and Random Forest to accurately predict launch out‑ comes.
+Summarized the project comprehensively through a professional PowerPoint presentation.

 ## Summary of methodologies
 This project follows these steps: